Here's how mapping may help save the Great Barrier Reef

 The Navy needs to know where the coral reefs are to protect them, as well as the boats that ply the waters above them.
 Chunks of the Great Barrier Reef, it turns out, are under busy shipping lanes.
 An Australian government study showed that 3,947 ship voyages called at reef ports in 2012.
 Port authorities and corporations expect that number to hit 5,871 in 2017, at a yearly growth rate of between 4 and 5 percent.

-Alex Cowdery flew LADS sorties for the Navy when the tech was rolled out in the 1990s and now works for a company that sells the service to other navies.
+Alex Cowdery flew LADS sorties for the Navy when the tech debuted in the 1990s and now works for a company that sells the service to other navies.
 He keeps charts from his early flights on his office walls to remind his clients this is a well-tested technology.

 "It was exciting back then," Cowdery tells me of his early days flying LADS planes.
 "And it's still exciting right now."